- This article was originally published on 26 February 2019, and has been updated to reflect subsequent changes in the political situation

 Brexit is in deadlock.
-The Prime Minister’s deal has been overwhelmingly rejected by parliament, with no agreement in the House of Commons on an alternative.
-Theresa May has confirmed that there will be votes next month in parliament to give MPs the opportunity to reject a no-deal Brexit and to extend the deadline for the UK's departure.
-But with the clock ticking down to 29 March, when the UK is currently expected to leave the EU, charities should prepare for the worst – a no-deal Brexit.
+The previous Prime Minister’s deal was overwhelmingly rejected by parliament, with no agreement in the House of Commons on an alternative.
+Boris Johnson has become Prime Minister, and has said he is prepared to leave without a deal if the European Union does not drop its demands for a backstop on the Irish border.
+With the clock ticking down to 31 October, when the UK is currently expected to leave the EU, and neither side wanting to back down, charities should prepare for the worst – a no-deal Brexit.

 So what can charities do to prepare for a no-deal scenario?